apanagidis/callback/plugin-queued-callbacks-voicemail/README.md

 Run the following commands in the plugin root directory.
 We will leverage the Twilio CLI to build and deploy the Plugin.

 1. Rename `.env.example` to `.env`.
-2. Open `.env` with your text editor and modify the `REACT_APP_SERVICE_BASE_URL` property to the Domain name you copied in the previous step.
-Make sure to prefix it with "https://".
+2. Open `.env` with your text editor and modify the `REACT_APP_SERVERLESS_DOMAIN` property to the Domain name you copied in the previous step.

 	```
-	plugin-queued-callbacks-and-voicemail $ mv .env.example .env
+	plugin-queued-callbacks-voicemail $ mv .env.example .env

 	# .env
-	REACT_APP_SERVICE_BASE_URL=https://flex-queued-callbacks-voicemail-4135-dev.twil.io
+	REACT_APP_SERVERLESS_DOMAIN=<your-serverless-domain.twil.io>
 	```

 3. When you are ready to deploy the plugin, run the following in a command shell: